Stability of Tschirnhausen Bundles

 \end{proof}

-Recall that the \defi{slope} \(\mu(V)\) of a vector bundle \(V\) on a curve \(X\) is defined by The bundle \(V\) is called \defi{semistable} if, for every proper subbundle \(W\) of smaller rank, \(\mu(W) \leq \mu(V)\).
-The bundle \(V\) is \defi{stable} if the inequality is strict for every \(W\).
-When the degree and the rank are coprime, a semistable bundle is stable.
+Recall that when the degree and the rank are coprime, a semistable bundle is automatically stable.
 Similarly, a bundle is (semi)stable if and only if its dual is (semi)stable.
 In positive characteristic, a bundle \(V\) is \defi{strongly (semi)stable} if \(V\) is (semi)stable and remains (semi)stable under pullback by all iterates of the Frobenius morphism.